david-w-millar/grails-plantuml-plugin/README.md

 ======================

 PlantUML grails plugin to generate UML diagrams from sources.
-Intended to be useful for generating images for use withing grails project documentation (gdocs).
+Intended to be useful for generating images for use within grails project documentation (gdocs).

 The plugin provides two things: